 In this episode I’m sharing the process that we use and the benefits we’ve found from the process.

 Watch this episode to find out how to deploy this in your business…

 Hi, and welcome to another episode of BaranovTV, designed to demystify the world of accounts and tax and to help your business grow.

-I had something come through the post this week which I thought I would share with you, and it is, bear with me, it is our planner for 2020.
+I had something come through the post this week which I thought I would share with you, and it is our planner for next year.

-I know it’s quite early still to be looking at next year.
-We’re not even into October yet, or we’re not as I record this.
-But we really put a lot of store and put a lot of time into planning 2020 really nice and early because there is quite a process behind it.
+I know it’s quite early still to be looking at next year, but we really put a lot of store and put a lot of time into planning next year nice and early because there is quite a process behind it.

 And it’s that process that I wanted to share with you this week because I think that it could be really beneficial.

 Certainly it’s a process that we learnt from somebody else, and we’ve been using it for the last few years and it’s worked really nicely for us.
 This, as an example, is this year’s planner.
 So you can see there’s lots of different colors, lots of different marks on there, and it’s all got quite busy over the year.
 But what we’re going to be doing over the next few weeks is working on planning 2020.
 And there’s some really good reasons as to why that makes good sense for us and why we think that could be really useful for some of our clients and colleagues too.